2024

 Diving into a book with no driving force will only lead to another unfinished manuscript sitting in your drawer for years.
 Seeing a book hit the publication stage will require a strong motivation behind it.

-Without knowing why you will never find your objective.
 Your objective is what you intend to accomplish with the book.
 This will affect the way you write, structure, design, and market it.

 If you look at your book and realize you don’t know why you’re writing it, try asking yourself a few questions to get started: